Tinkerforge/doc/en/source/FAQ.rst

 If the EEPROM on the Bricklet gets corrupted, it is also possible that the UID is invalidated.
 A UID of "1" is invalid.
-If you can read a UID of "1" with the Brick Viewer, you should set a new UID that is unique in your System and in Base58.
+If you can read a UID of "1" with the Brick Viewer, you should set a new UID that is unique in your system and in `Base58 <https://en.wikipedia.org/wiki/Base58>`__.

 **Short circuit in Bricklet connector**: